How I center myself everyday to be more productive — and make sure my work is meaningful.

 How long have you been in your current role, and what were you doing previously?

-I’m Executive Vice President, Head of Development at Citizens Bank.
+I’m Executive Vice President, Head of Development at Citizens.
 I joined the bank in 2012, and I’m responsible for defining and leading an integrated development strategy that's tied to the broader business agenda.
 My direct management function includes talent management, leadership and management development, organizational development, and education and training.

 What’s the first thing you do at work every day?